June 28, 2023

 2. Provide a copy of your information

-The life settlement company will ask the insured person (you) for a copy of the policy along with all pertinent medical records, a list of health care providers, and any other relevant personal information.
+The life settlement company will ask you for a copy of the policy along with all pertinent medical records, a list of health care providers, and any other relevant personal information.
+The life settlement company can also assist you in obtaining this information and documentation if you provide the necessary authorization to do so.

-4. Evaluate their offer
+4. Evaluate the offer

 5. Accept the offer or explore other options